Skip to content

 • Plain tempeh - Up to 3/4 cup (100g) is low FODMAP

-Note: Avoid most other legumes during elimination (they’re high in GOS).
-Canned lentils and chickpeas can be tested in reintroduction.
+Note: Most other legumes stay off-limits during elimination because they’re high in GOS (galacto-oligosaccharides).
+You can test canned lentils and chickpeas during reintroduction.

 Low FODMAP Vegetables